terkelg/awesome-creative-coding/README.md

 ## Math
 - [Math as code](https://github.com/Jam3/math-as-code) - A cheat-sheet for mathematical notation in code form.
-- [Coding Math](https://www.youtube.com/user/codingmath) - Video tutorials designed to teach you the math you need to understand as a programmer.
+- [Coding Math](https://www.youtube.com/user/codingmath) - Teaches you the math you need to understand as a programmer.
 – [Math snippets](https://github.com/terkelg/math) - Math snippets with graphic programming in mind.
 - [Formul Animations](https://www.youtube.com/watch?v=0ifChJ0nJfM) - The principles of painting with maths.